quorten/quorten-bpc/06-dumunit/README.md

 du_reporter <EXECUTOR-NAME>
 ```

-This will generate a nice Python `unittest` style report that looks
+This will generate a nice Python `unittest`/`pytest` style report that
-like this:
+looks like this:

 ```
 Running tests .FE.